Alongside the Doctrinal Statement of Katoomba Baptist Church, we also affirm and uphold the historic, orthodox Creeds and Confessions of the Church –

-We believe that the Church, as the beloved bride of Christ – namely, those whom He atoned for – is the body of elect individuals whom God has set apart from the world through the salvific work of the Spirit.
-All regenerate persons, throughout the ages, are members of the universal Church, which takes local form wherever these saints of God unite for worship, fellowship and service according to the principles set forth in Scripture.
-Each individual believer is called to and tasked with a priestly ministry, and is sent forth into the world as witnesses testifying to the truth of Scriptures.
-God specifically calls particular men to the offices of Church oversight and leadership, and as such, the Church recognises such men by ordaining them as Pastors/Elders/Overseers, and various other servant roles, according to the principles set forth in Scriptures.
-With Christ as the sole Head of His Church, it is in Him that all power, rule, and authority is found; such a reality precludes any man, vicariously or otherwise, from assuming himself to be either the head of Christ’s Church, or His supreme earthly representative.
+We believe that the Church, as the beloved bride of Christ – namely, those whom he atoned for – is the body of elect individuals whom God has set apart from the world through the saving work of the Spirit.
+All regenerate persons, throughout the ages, are members of the one, holy, universal and apostolic Church, which takes local form wherever these saints of God unite for worship, fellowship, and service according to the principles set forth in Scripture.
+All believers are called to a priestly ministry in the offering of spiritual sacrifices and are sent into the world to be witnesses testifying to the truth of the Scriptures.
+The Church should be governed in line with the principle of the autonomy of the local Church and congregational government.
+God specifically calls particular men to the offices of Church oversight and leadership, and as such, the Church recognises such men as Pastors/Elders/Overseers.
+With Christ as the sole Head of His Church, it is in Him that all power, rule, and authority is found; such a reality precludes any person, vicariously or otherwise, from assuming him/herself to be either the head of Christ’s Church, or His supreme earthly representative.

 (Matthew 28:18-20; Acts 1:8; 2:42, 6:1-5; 20:17-35; Romans 12:4-8; 1 Peter 5:1-4; Hebrews 12:23; 1 Corinthians 1:1-2; 12:12-27; Ephesians 1:22-23; 3:15; 4:3-6; 4:12-16; Colossians 1:18; 1 Timothy 3:1-13)

 We believe that Baptism is one of two ordinances of the Church.
-As a public profession of an individual’s repentance towards God, faith in, and obedience to, the Lord Jesus Christ, Baptism is a sign of one’s fellowship with Him and union in His death, burial and resurrection.
-Those who actually profess the aforementioned are the only proper subjects of this ordinance.
-This ordinance (nor any other) does not cause and/or merit the saving grace of God, and is therefore not a work by which salvation can be achieved.
-The element to be used in the ordinance of Baptism is water, wherein the professing individual is to be immersed in the name of the Father, Son, and Holy Spirit, according to the example set forth by Christ, and the subsequent obedience demonstrated by the Church in the New Testament.
+It is a sign of one’s fellowship with Christ, and a seal by means of one’s union with Him in His death, burial and resurrection, by the power of the Holy Spirit.
+Those who actually confess the aforementioned are the only proper subjects of this ordinance.
+This ordinance (or any other) does not cause and/or merit the saving grace of God, and is therefore not a work by which salvation can be achieved.
+The element to be used in the ordinance of Baptism is water, wherein the professing individual is to be immersed in the name of the Holy Trinity – Father, Son, and Holy Spirit – according to the example set forth by Christ, and the subsequent obedience demonstrated by the Church in the New Testament.

 (Matthew 28:18-20; Acts 2:41; Romans 6:1-7)

-We believe that Communion – otherwise known as the Lord’s Supper – is one of two ordinances of the Church.
+We believe that Communion – otherwise known as the Lord’s Supper or the Eucharist – is one of two ordinances of the Church.
 Instituted by Christ on the night before His crucifixion, this ordinance is to be celebrated with the elements of bread and wine by all the saints of Christ, until the end of the age.
-It commemorates the Lord’s substitutionary atonement, with the bread and wine being a memorial image of His body and blood.
-This ordinance (nor any other) does not cause and/or merit the saving grace of God, and is therefore not a work by which salvation can be achieved.
-There is also no miraculous transition in the substance of the elements, for such a case would result in a continuation of the sacrifice of Christ for the remission of sins, which in reality was once and for all accomplished at Calvary.
-As such, all notions of transubstantiation must be profusely denied and rejected.
+It commemorates and proclaims the Lord’s substitutionary atonement, with the bread and wine being a sign and seal of our partaking in the accomplished sacrifice of Christ’s body and blood.
+This ordinance (or any other) does not cause and/or merit the saving grace of God, and is therefore not a work by which salvation can be achieved.
+There is also no miraculous transformation in the substance or form of the elements, for such a case would result in a continuation of the sacrifice of Christ for the remission of sins, which in reality was once and for all accomplished on the Cross.
+As such, all notions of transubstantiation must be denied and rejected.